-- Apply for a Personal Identification Number (PIN) for yourself and, if you are a dependent student, ask that your parents apply for a separate PIN, at http://pin.ed.gov—this will allow you and your parents to apply for financial aid online.
+- Apply for an FSA User ID for yourself and, if you are a dependent student, ask that your parents apply for a separate ID, at https://fsaid.ed.gov—this will allow you and your parents to apply for financial aid online.

 - Complete the Free Application for Federal Student Aid (FAFSA) at http://fafsa.ed.gov as soon as possible after October 1 of the year prior to fall term enrollment.
 (For example, for fall 2017 enrollment, begin the process October 1, 2016.)
 The Huntingdon Title IV code is 001019.
 By including the College code, Huntingdon will receive the results automatically.

 - Explore local financial aid sources with your high school, community, church, or employers and check out no-cost Internet scholarship search engines, such as http://www.finaid.com, http://www.fastweb.com, http://www.scholarshipexperts.com, and http://www.collegeanswer.com.
 In general, Huntingdon does not encourage the use of scholarship services that require fees.